 Ramp up online reviews.

-To ensure a strong presence, stay active on review sites like TripAdvisor, Google and Yelp.
+To ensure a strong presence, stay active on review sites.
 Respond to reviews, whether they’re positive or negative.
 It’s important to let customers know they are heard, and that you genuinely appreciate them taking the time to sing your praises or show you how to improve.

 How are you doing?
 When customers know that you take their feedback seriously, they know you care.
 Set out written feedback cards, or implement a POS that requests feedback from your customers.
 You might also ask your employees to informally let you know of any feedback that customers have.